2025–2026 Portland, Oregon, protests: Events

-June
+June 2025

 On June 4, protestors attempted to block a van they believed was delivering a detainee to an ICE holding facility in Tacoma, Washington.
 Three protestors were detained by federal officers.
 On the evening of June 7, protestors blocked the driveway of Portland's ICE field office.
 A Homeland Security contractor in an empty transport van called 911 and notified emergency services.
 Nearby residents also reported noise complaints.
 Portland Police Bureau (PPB) officers responded and helped clear the driveway.
 No arrests were made and no force was used.

 On June 8 at approximately 11:40am, the owner of private property adjacent to the ICE office had asked protestors to leave his property.
 Upon their refusal, he called PPB who sent officers to remove the individuals.
 After a discussion, officers had convinced the protestors to move to a nearby sidewalk.
 One arrest was made after a protestor was recognized from a previous unrelated incident.
 At approximately 7:30pm, a larger crowd had formed.
 PPB Dialogue Officers attempted to speak with the crowd but they refused.
 Officers continued to monitor the crowd.
 At approximately 11:00pm, some protestors began to spray paint the ICE office.
 Three people were arrested for criminal mischief I, and one was also charged for a previous vandalism of a PPB precinct the year prior.
 Federal officers also clashed with a group of about two dozen protestors.

 On June 11 at approximately 9:50pm, PPB officers, who were monitoring the protest, witnessed a protestor stacking flammable material against the ICE office.
 Another protestor placed a lit flare onto the material and started a fire.
 An ICE employee extinguished the fire before significant damage occurred.
 When officers arrested the two subjects, they were attacked by another protestor.
 She punched and attempted to choke one of the officers, who was not seriously injured.
 All three protestors were arrested and booked into the Multnomah County Jail.
 Later in the night, officers removed a pole that had been placed against the building's main lobby entrance due to the potential life safety issue.

-On June 12 and into June 13, Hundreds had gathered outside the ICE office, mostly in response to the federal response to similar protest in Los Angeles.
+On June 12 and into June 13, hundreds had gathered outside the ICE office, mostly in response to the federal response to a similar protest in Los Angeles.
 Protestors began spray painting the building's entryway and blocking the driveway with pallets, electric scooters, a dumpster, and various other items.
 Some protestors began throwing fireworks at the building and lighting a fire near the driveway barricade.
 PPB officers, including members of the Rapid Response Team, arrived and arrested 10 people.
 After PPB left, federal officers began firing crowd control munitions into the group of protestors from the building's roof, pushing them away from the barricade.